I’m Hannah, and I was an AmeriCorps Volunteer in Southern Colorado.

 I grew up in Southern California and earned my degree in Literary Journalism from a top 10 public university.
 After graduating, I transitioned into a development role as the Community Coordinator for my favorite climbing gym, Sender One in Santa Ana—where I had previously coached youth ages 5–9 in the climbing program.

-I'm here because I’ve been fortunate in life, with access to opportunities and support that many young people don’t have.
-This service time is my way of giving back—of helping youth access the same kind of encouragement and guidance that helped shape my own path.
+I’ve been fortunate in life, with access to opportunities and support that many young people don’t have.
+My time in AmeriCorps allowed me to give back—and help youth access the same kind of encouragement and guidance that helped shape my own path.